pyodide/pyodide-blog/content/posts/fpcast.md

 appear right in the repl.
 This did not go as planned because of recursion errors.

-The following code reproduces of the problem:
+The following code reproduces the problem:
 ```py
 import jedi
 import numpy